MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 }
 ```

-Now we can convert
+For example,
-all the handwritten pages
+to convert all the pages
-of the first chapter of Baree.
+in
+`scans_folder`
+and combine the results
+into a single string
+do something like this:

 ``` r
 baree_hw <- paste(folder_to_chr(scans_folder), collapse = " ")